AuReMe/aureme_docker/docs/faq.rst

    f.
 Please select the phrase: **"I'm bored already, just install the wiki"**.
    g.
 Press **"Continue"**.

-   .. warning:: Remember the "username" and the "password", because they are
-		userful to send the wiki pages.

    .. image:: pictures/configure_wiki_7.png
       :scale: 60 %
       :alt: Sixth step of the instructions of wiki configuration.